 The most general goals of the Physical Education and Wellness program at SVRVTHS are students' physical fitness and health awareness.
-The progressive approach adopted by SVTHS' Health and Wellness program in response to the statewide proliferation of alcohol and substance- (particularly opioid-) use issues prepares students to make informed decisions.
-The ninth-grade Health curriculum addresses topics that include, but are not limited to, critical decision making skills, adolescent brain development, effects of opioids on the brain, prevention techniques, and community outreach/resources.
+The progressive approach adopted by SVTHS' Health and Wellness program prepares students to make informed decisions about their wellness.
+The ninth-grade Health curriculum addresses topics that include, but are not limited to, critical decision making skills, adolescent brain development, effects of substances on the brain, prevention techniques, addiction, and community outreach/resources.
+The tenth-grade curriculum focuses mostly on sexual education, relationships, and boundary setting.
 The eleventh-grade curriculum incorporates carefully-vetted documentary presentations.
+The twelfth-grade curriculum focuses on effective communication, mental health, and healthy relationships.
 SVTHS fosters collaboration with the Billerica Substance Abuse Prevention Coordinator by inviting guest speakers with professional expertise or recovery experience associated with substance addiction.